kialanpillay/remote/README.md

 *A hub for daily essential information.
 No searching.
 No scrolling.*

 ## About
-Remote is a free [Next.js](https://nextjs.org/)-based web application that aggregates useful information from a variety of different sources for quick and easy access and digestion.
+Remote is a free [Next.js](https://nextjs.org/)-based mobile-friendly web application that aggregates useful information from a variety of different sources for quick and easy access and digestion.
 The COVID-19 global pandemic has moved entire workforces completely off-site, and remote working creates unique challenges that employees must navigate to ensure productivity.\
 Searching for news articles or the latest Tesla stock price can be potentially timeconsuming and distracting in equal measure.\